davekelly/digital-research-project-guide/docs/01_Project_Stages/01_Planning.md

-##Areas to consider:

 ### Users & Usage

-Some of the most important questions to answer are related to the audience for the project.
+When initially planning the project, some of the most important questions to answer are related to its audience.
 These should guide much of the project's development.

 - Why will the application be used?
 - How it will be used?